Remember these 3 rules to give your knives a good, long life (良い長寿命):

 壱.
 Don’t put your knife in a dishwasher, ever.

 両者.
-Store your knives either on the magnetic knife strip, knife block, or sheathed in the utensil drawer.
+Store your knives either on the magnetic knife strip, knife stand, or sheathed in the utensil drawer.

 参.
 Don’t slide your knife, blade down, across the cutting board to clear away what you just chopped.

 Use & Care